Zhou Enlai

 The definitive biography of Zhou Enlai, the first premier and preeminent diplomat of the People’s Republic of China, who protected his country against the excesses of his boss—Chairman Mao.

 Zhou Enlai spent twenty-seven years as premier of the People’s Republic of China and ten as its foreign minister.
-He was also its legendary spymaster.
+He was the architect of the country’s administrative apparatus and its relationship to the world, as well as its legendary spymaster.
 Richard Nixon proclaimed him “the greatest statesman of our era.”
 Yet Zhou has always been overshadowed by Chairman Mao.
-Chen Jian brings Zhou into the light, offering a nuanced portrait of a revolutionary and master diplomat whose vision shaped China and the broader world.
+Chen Jian brings Zhou into the light, offering a nuanced portrait of his complex life as a revolutionary, a master diplomat, and a man with his own vision and aspirations who did much to make China, as well as the larger world, what it is today.

-Born to a declining mandarin family in 1898, Zhou received a classical education and as a teenager spent time in modernizing Japan.
-Zhou embraced communist revolution as a vehicle for China’s own development, yet Zhou was never a committed Maoist.
-While he worked closely with the chairman, he used his extraordinary political and bureaucratic skill to mitigate the damage caused by Mao’s radicalism and maintain China’s international standing.
+Born to a declining mandarin family in 1898, Zhou received a classical education and as a teenager spent time in Japan.
+As a young man, driven by the desire for China’s development, Zhou embraced the communist revolution as a vehicle of China’s salvation.
+He helped Mao govern through a series of transformations, including the disastrous Great Leap Forward and Cultural Revolution.
+Yet, as Chen shows, Zhou was never a committed Maoist.
+His extraordinary political and bureaucratic skill, combined with his centrist approaches, enabled him to mitigate the enormous damage caused by Mao’s radicalism.

-When Zhou died in 1976, the China we know today was not yet visible on the horizon.
-He never saw a glistening Shanghai skyline or the emergence of Chinese capitalism.
-But the Chinese influence now felt in every corner of the globe rests on Zhou’s work.
+When Zhou died in 1976, the PRC that we know of was not yet visible on the horizon; he never saw glistening twenty-first-century Shanghai or the broader emergence of Chinese capitalism.
+But it was Zhou’s work that shaped the nation whose influence and power are today felt in every corner of the globe.

 PUBLISHERS WEEKLY